 In the Westmead Health Precinct, parking will be affected.
 All on-street parking on Hawkesbury Road between Queens Road and Hainsworth Street will be permanently removed.
 Where possible, loading zones, accessible parking spots, taxi ranks and service vehicle zones will be relocated to adjacent side streets.
 For more, visit Parking.

 - Frequent ‘turn-up-and-go’ services and better connections between Carlingford, Parramatta CBD and the Westmead Health Precinct.

 - Will operate seven days per week, from 5am until 1am, with services approximately every 7.5 minutes from 7am until 7pm.

-- Modern and comfortable air-conditioned vehicles, carrying up to 300 customers, the equivalent of around six buses.
+- Modern and comfortable air-conditioned vehicles, carrying up to 400 passengers, the equivalent of around six buses.

 - Will connect easily to bus and train services from the Westmead Health Precinct.

 - Stops at key destinations at Westmead, including the future Westmead Terminus and The Children’s Hospital at Westmead, for easy access to services and facilities.